 Algae growth depends on the light intensity regardless of the light source.
 If the light is too intense- either you use LED or some other than your aquarium demands, then it will likely cause algae.

 Turning the aquarium light on for more than the recommended hours(8 to 1o hours) is another reason.
 The summary is that ‘LEDs’ don’t cause algae unless you select the right intensity light & use it correctly.

 Is LED light good for a fish tank?

-Since aquarium lights are essential from many aspects, they must meet specific purposes.
-The light spectrum should be ideal for photosynthesis, plant growth So, pick your light that suits your aquarium type, size, and budget.
+Since aquarium lights are essential in many aspects, they must meet specific purposes.
+The light spectrum should be ideal for photosynthesis, and plant growth So, pick your light that suits your aquarium type, size, and budget.

 I hope this article will end up with picking your best LED aquarium light for plants.
 Not only from my list, but you can also now choose the best one for you.